NYU-RTS/rts-docs/docs/hpc/08_ml_ai_hpc/03_pytorch_dpp.md

 Do not use `DataParallel` in PyTorch for anything since it gives poor performance relative to `DistributedDataParallel`.
 :::

-## Main changes needed in going from single-GPU to multi-GPU training with DDP
+## Main Changes Needed in Going from Single-GPU to Multi-GPU Training with DDP

 This completely new piece is needed to form the process group: